 Arriving just 18 months on from their debut album, Louisiana quartet Cane Hill have returned for a second crack at the whip.
-Having led an apparent “nu-metal revival” on ‘Smile’, ‘Too Far Gone’ sees use their collective and personal experiences produce a record that builds on their previous foundations.
-Most notably, the realisation of the longterm damage their occasional use of LSD and alcohol could have serves as the spine of what becomes ‘Too Far Gone’.
+Having led an apparent “nu-metal revival” on ‘Smile’, ‘Too Far Gone’ sees use of their collective and personal experiences to produce a record that builds on their previous foundations.
+Most notably, the realisation of the long-term damage their occasional use of LSD and alcohol could have serves as the spine of what becomes ‘Too Far Gone’.

-Although they’ve often denied their nu-metal tendencies, KoRn-esque intensity and Slipknot-inspired blasts suggest Cane Hill have accepted and even embraced, being linked to the once popular genre.
+Although they’ve often denied their nu-metal tendencies, KoRn-esque intensity and Slipknot-inspired blasts suggest Cane Hill have accepted and even embraced, being linked to the once-popular genre.
 The titular track kicks off ‘Too Far Gone’ with a heavy stomp as Elijah Witt proclaims “are you mad you can’t be like me?”
-‘Lord of Flies’ chugs along in similar fashion and brings an effective hook to the table.
+‘Lord of Flies’ chugs along in a similar fashion and brings an effective hook to the table.
 While ‘It Follows’ could easily be mistaken for a KoRn song.

 Undoubtedly, there is an intensity that threads ‘Too Far Gone’ together. ’10 Cents’ is a thrashing blast as Witt bluntly confesses “all my heroes are dead now”; a realisation of the result of his sobriety.
 ‘Hateful’ pulsates with a mix of frantic gang vocals and James Barnett’s twisting guitars.
 While ‘The End’ is carried with a doom-laden cloud over it.

 If Cane Hill are aiming to shake off the nu-metal tag, then they’re heading in the right direction.
 Having been heavily hyped up in the past, they’re gradually living up to their potential.
 ‘Too Far Gone’ captures a band in a promising transition.